hackclub/hackclub/GOALS.md

 - It's clear how to get onboard those clubs
   - Process to add them to the community
   - What they should do in their meetings
-  - What they need to do to remain a hackEDU club
+  - What they need to do to remain a Hack Club club
 - The expectations for our clubs are clear

 ## Second Semester